physkael/digiBase/README.md

 base.start()    # Start the acquisition
 ```

-The run should automatically stop after 15 sec since you programmed a preset above.
+The run should automatically stop after 15 sec of livetime have elapsed.
-Note that the device does not block so you can stop the acquisition early if desired.
+Note that the device does not block so you can stop the acquisition early,
+if desired.

 ```python
 sleep(5)